sariket007/Free-Range-Code-Challenge/README.md

 book category : be selective with a particular page for particular type of book.
 Show filter option :  Required.
 Default : Yes. this option enable / disable filter option will be show or not.

+ Create entries in books and books categories to get the better results.